dineshkongle22/FoodHub/README.md

 ## FoodHub
+## Core business idea:
-It is a food aggregator company.
+FoodHub is a food aggregator company.

 FoodHub offers access to multiple restaurants through a single smartphone app.

 The app allows the restaurants to receive a direct online order from a customer.

+Customer will get their favorite cuisine at their door step.
-Problem to tackle: To understand the fair idea of demand, delivery performance, order pattern, business trend across all partnered restaurants.
+## Problem to tackle:
+To understand the fair idea of demand, delivery performance, order pattern, business trend across all partnered restaurants.